Main School Admissions

 For a child with a statement, the special educational provision required to meet the child’s needs is specified in the statement.
 In order to ensure successful inclusion we aim for provision to be in place at the point of admission.

-In accordance with the Disability Discrimination Act we will take all reasonable steps to prevent disabled pupils being treated less favourably than other pupils.
+In accordance with the Disability Discrimination Act, we will take all reasonable steps to prevent disabled pupils from being treated less favourably than other pupils.

 Eg a fair and equitable admissions process